aminmed/nlp-project/Readme.md

 - https://github.com/YuriyGuts/kaggle-quora-question-pairs

 ## Details of the used approach:
 Our approach involves preprocessing the question pairs, extracting features, developing a BERT-based model for similarity prediction as well as a classical machine learning model, evaluating its performance using metrics, and iteratively improving the model based on error analysis.
+More details in the report joined to this repository.

 ## Dependencies:
  ````